"10 Steps to Cyber Security"

 But do these ten steps protect you from the spooks themselves ?

 GCHQ is advising organisations to consider stripping staff of smartphones and memory sticks in order to make themselves less exposed to cyber attacks.
-The advice from the intelligence agency's CESG (Communications-Electronics Security Group) information assurance arm comes against a backdrop of increased concerns about the theft …
+The advice from the intelligence agency's CESG (Communications-Electronics Security Group) information assurance arm comes against a backdrop of increased concerns about the …

 But do these ten steps protect you from the spooks themselves ?